 Who does home equity loans on manufactured homes?

 Many borrowers are looking for a home equity loan on a manufactured or modular home.
 We even get questions like, “Who does home equity loans on mobile homes?
-The list of banks and lenders changes all the time, but the RefiGuide can help connect with lenders offering manufactured home equity loans this year.
+The list of banks and lenders changes all the time, but the RefiGuide can help connect with banks and lenders offering manufactured home equity loans this year.

 Can I get home equity loan on an inherited property?